Do you currently process card payments?

 But if your business is taking anything above £2,000 per month via card, you will find that using a merchant account saves on processing fees and allows you to keep more of the money the customer has spent with you.

-To understand the ins and outs of processing payments via a merchant account, we’re going to break it down step by step:
+To understand the ins and outs of processing payments via a merchant account and in general how a merchant account works, we’re going to break it down step by step:

 It doesn’t matter how the customer pays, it could be in person, over the phone or online, the process is the same.
 Let’s say Helen has just popped in on her way to work to buy a latte from your growing chain of coffee houses.